MarcusAo/FireflyVina2LS/README.txt

 RELEASE NOTES:

-- PSOVina2LS-1.1 is a bug fixed version of PSOVina2LS-1.0 removing the segmentation fault problem that occurs about 1 in 10 docking runs.

-- PSOVina2LS-1.0 includes the efficient two-stage local search method which signficantly reduces the time in optimizing bad solutions, resulting in a speed up of 2-6 fold versus AutoDock Vina.

-- PSOVina2LS was developed based on the framework of AutoDock Vina.
+- FireflyVina2LS was developed based on the framework of PSOVina2LS.
   For more information about Vina, please visit http://vina.scripps.edu.

 =======================================================================